CerebriumAI/openai-realtime-comparison/README.md

-# Pipecat Client Web UI
+# OpenAI Alternative for Voice Capabilities

-Some docs regarding how all this fits together: [here](/docs/)
+Some docs regarding how all this fits together: [here](https://www.cerebrium.ai/blog/an-alternative-to-openai-realtime-api-for-voice-capabilities)

 ## Getting setup